tbali0524/advent-of-code-solutions/puzzles.md

 |  +  |2020| 24|Lobby Layout                              |walking simulation on hex grid, Conway's Game of Life
 |  +  |2020| 25|Combo Breaker                             |asymmetric key encryption

+Hint from subreddit was used for: Day 23.

 ### 2021

 |Done?|Year|Day| Title                                    | Topics   |